 And how is a habit formed?

 Repeated performance of an action creates a mental blueprint.
 Every action is performed mentally as well as physically, and repetition of a particular action and its accompanying thought-pattern causes the formation of subtle electrical pathways in the...brain, somewhat like the grooves in a phonograph record.
 After a time, when you put the needle of attention on those "grooves" of electrical pathways, it plays back the record of the original mental blueprint.
-Each time an action is repeated, these grooves of electrical pathways become deeper, until the slightest attention automatically "plays" those same action over and over again.
+Each time an action is repeated, these grooves of electrical pathways become deeper, until the slightest attention automatically "plays" those same actions over and over again.

 So then why is a habit so hard to break?